Are We Truly in the End Times?

 • The full-time professional priesthood previously drawn from the tribe of Levi has been permanently replaced by rank-and-file Christ-followers who are now a royal priesthood (see 1 Peter 2:9).

-Some theologians, however, have moved well beyond this and have gone on to proclaim the Body of Christ has permanently replaced the Jews outright as God’s covenant people, that the Jews have been discarded outright by God.
+Some theologians, however, have moved well beyond this and have gone on to proclaim the Body of Christ has permanently replaced the Jews entirely as God’s covenant people, that the Jews have been discarded outright by God.

 This is where the supersessionist train completely derails.
 The Apostle Paul expresses clearly and unequivocally in Romans 11 that God’s rejection of Israel is, in fact, neither total nor final.
 In that same chapter, he further states how Gentile believers, as wild olive branches, have been grafted into God’s olive tree, Israel.